mixmixmix/learnmachine/README.md

 1. Unzip the downloaded file.
 2. Open a terminal and navigate to the unzipped folder, or clonned repository, e.g. `cd ./learnmachine/`.
-3. Run `conda env create -f environment.yml`.
+3. Run `conda env create -f learnmachine_env.yml`.
 This installs all the prerequisite packages for the course in a virtual environment called 'learnmachine_env'.
 4. Run `conda activate learnmachine_env`.
 This moves you into the virtual environment.
-5. Run `python3 -m ipykernel install --user --name=learnmachine_env`.
+5. Run `python -m ipykernel install --user --name=learnmachine_env`.
 This makes this virtual environment available as a kernel in Jupyter lab.
 6. Run `conda deactivate` to leave the virtual environment.
 7. Start Jupyter Lab, either through Anaconda Navigator or by running `jupyter lab` in a terminal.